DHEEPAK29/Diabetes-Detection-Prediction-using-MACHINE-LEARNING/README.md

 # REFERENCE
-KAGGLE-Pima Indians Diabetes Database-Predict the onset of diabetes based on diagnostic measures.
+KAGGLE-Pima Indians Diabetes Database-Predict the onset of diabetes based on diagnostic measures.<br>
-scikit-learn: machine learning in Python — scikit-learn 0.24.2 documentation
+scikit-learn: machine learning in Python — scikit-learn 0.24.2 documentation.<br>
 Dataset: National Institute of Diabetes and Digestive and Kidney Diseases.